 You will assist the group leader in running groups of up to10 bereaved people.
-The groups last 2 hours and are held at Bishop Middleham Village Hall on the 3rd Tuesday of each month from 2.00pm to 4.00pm, and at The Ladder Centre, Ferryhill, from 1.00pm to 3.00pm on the 1st Tuesday of each month.
+The groups last 2 hours and are held at The Ladder Centre, Ferryhill from 1.00pm to 3.00pm on the 1st Tuesday of each month.

-After the required training and some experience in helping with groups, you might like to be considered for working with individual service-users by telephone appointments.
+Depending on your experience, you might also like to be considered for working with individual service-users by telephone appointments.

-• Communicating with the group leader as needed, by email or telephone, before group sessions.
+• Communicating with the group leader when needed, by email or telephone.

 • Helping the group leader to welcome people as they arrive.